National Commission of Audit Releases Review of the Activities of the Commonwealth Government

 - Under the Commission’s ‘business as usual’ fiscal scenario Australia faces 16 consecutive years of budget deficits with net debt rising from $190 billion today to $440 billion by 2023-24.

-- One of the major reasons is that Commonwealth spending will increase by $280 billion over the next ten years with 70% of this increase coming from the 15 largest programs.
+- One of the major reasons is that Commonwealth spending will increase by $280 billion over the next ten years with 70 per cent of this increase coming from the 15 largest programs.

 - Spending on most of these programs will increase faster than the growth in the economy and faster than the Commonwealth receives taxes.
 Aged pension, aged care, health, education, child care and paid parental leave, overseas aid and disability are the fastest growing programs.